syang-lab/Text2SQL-RAG-Chatbot/README.md

     a. define high level objective

    b. select model and tokenizer
+     1. in general left padding is recommended, however LLaMA2 used right padding.

    c. select dataset, and preprocess data to follow the default template.